Gammalsvenskby: Resettlement of Estonian Swedes and founding of Gammalsvenskby

 The population of Gammalsvenskby traces its origins to Hiiumaa (Dagö) in present-day Estonia, once a part of the Duchy of Estonia.
 Under the Treaty of Nystad, the island was among the territory ceded to the Russian Empire in 1721 at the end of the Great Northern War.

 A few decades later, a portion of the peasant population in conflict with the local aristocracy, answered Catherine the Great's 1762 ukase calling for settlers in Novorossiya on territory newly conquered from the Ottoman Empire; today this land is in Southern Ukraine.
 Enticed by promises of new fertile land along the Dnieper, about 1,200 people departed Dagö on 20 August 1780, and trekked overland to Novorossiya, arriving on 1 May 1781.
 Only about 400 Swedes remained behind in Dagö.
-While some sources call the Estonian Swedes' migration an outright expulsion from their Estonian homeland, other accounts stress the fact that these poor and oppressed serfs were given what may have seemed like a generous offer.

 Regardless of the impetus, the outcome of this mass migration was disastrous.
 Of the 1,200 villagers who left Estonia, only 900 made it to Novorossiya.
 On arrival, there was no trace of the houses they had expected to find.
 Moreover, during their first year in Ukraine, an even larger portion of the settlers died, mainly due to dysentery.
 That first year, 318 died along with another 116 the following year.
 By 1794, only 224 people remained in Gammalsvenskby.
 In 1802, the Russian government ordered all male Swedes to marry by the age of 30 in an effort to boost the population.